cjbond12/ECE287-Final/README.md

 ![image3](https://github.com/user-attachments/assets/d1defecd-a100-4084-a479-27c320ef05d1)

 ![image1](https://github.com/user-attachments/assets/d813345c-d7d4-4d3d-bfc0-628f0b4e8c88)

 ![image6](https://github.com/user-attachments/assets/bc6ca436-9eff-4e09-ba1e-323c4c00603e)
 The Eye of Sauron!
 This happened because we were messing with the algorithem calculations

 ![image7](https://github.com/user-attachments/assets/ee31349f-8b33-4474-ad05-c97bdf956af9)

 List of switches and which ones zoom in and out and move the image left, right, up, and down:

+Reset Image:

+Key(3)- Pressing Key(3) regenerates the image.
+Do this after shifting or zooming into the image

 Zoom:

-SW[0]- Zoom in by factor of 2X
+SW(0)- Zoom in by factor of 2X

-SW[1]- Zoom in by factor of 4X
+SW(1)- Zoom in by factor of 4X

-SW[2]- Zoom in by factor of 8X
+SW(2)- Zoom in by factor of 8X

 Horizontal Shift:

-SW[3]- Shift Image left by factor of 2X
+SW(3)- Shift Image left by factor of 2X

-SW[4]- Shift Image left by factor of 4X
+SW(4)- Shift Image left by factor of 4X

-SW[5]- Shift Image left by factor of 8X
+SW(5)- Shift Image left by factor of 8X

 Vertical Shift:

-SW[6]- Shift Image up by factor of 2X
+SW(6)- Shift Image up by factor of 2X

-SW[7]- Shift Image up by factor of 4X
+SW(7)- Shift Image up by factor of 4X

-SW[8]- Shift Image up by factor of 8X
+SW(8)- Shift Image up by factor of 8X

 Finished Project: